 Master Promissory Note vs. Promissory Note

-You might see both the term Master Promissory Note and the term Promissory Note when borrowing money.
-These two terms are not necessarily interchangeable.
+You might see the term "Master Promissory Note" or "Promissory Note" when borrowing money.
+These two terms aren't always interchangeable.

 Both types of promissory notes are legally binding agreements between the lender and the borrower of a loan.
 And both federal student loans issued by the U.S. Department of Education and private loans from banks and other lenders mandate that student loan applicants sign a promissory note as a condition of borrowing.
 But an MPN is a binding agreement you make with the U.S. Department of Education, which is your lender when you borrow federal loans.

 Moreover, a promissory note can also serve as the legal document you sign to agree to repay your mortgage, or as a type of debt that companies use to raise money.

 |Master Promissory Note||Promissory Note|

 |Agreement with the U.S. Department of Education||Agreement with a bank or other lender|